VOLTTRON/volttron/docs/source/driver-framework/master-driver/master-driver.rst

         - **point_names_value** - list of tuples consisting of (point_name, value) pairs for setting a series of points

-**heart_beat** - Send a heartbeat/keep-alive signal to all devices configured for Master Driver
+**heart_beat** - Send a heartbeat/keep-alive signal to all devices configured for Platform Driver

 **revert_point** - Revert the set point of a device to its default state/value.
 If global override is condition is set, raise OverrideError exception.